jzucker2/cassette/notes/BUILD_IMAGES.md

-# Deploy Images
+# Build Images

-To deploy, there's some things to consider to start a repo:
+To build, there's some things to consider to start a repo:

 * https://github.com/docker/buildx/issues/206
 * https://github.com/browserslist/browserslist/issues/663